ppamidimarri/TeslaCamMerge/README.md

 ## Introduction

-Tesla's in-built dashcam creates three separate video files, one each from the front, left and right cameras.
+Tesla's in-built dashcam (TeslaCam) creates four separate video files, one each from the front, left, right and rear cameras as of software version 10.0.
 I built this project to do the following:
 1. Use the [teslausb](https://github.com/marcone/teslausb) project to have the car store videos on a Raspberry Pi Zero W and transfer the recorded videos to a network share when connected to WiFi at home
-2. Merge the three videos into one
+2. Merge the four videos into one
 3. Create a sped-up "fast preview" version of the merged video
 4. Show the videos (raw, merged or fast previews) over a web browser
 5. Move selected videos to cloud storage (e.g. Google Drive)
 6. Auto-delete files older than 30 days (configurable), unless they are moved to another folder for safe-keeping

+Update on October 12: The current verison of this application supports software version 10.0 (2019.32.12.1 or later).
+If your car is on version 9, please download an older version prior to this date.

+To-Do: Update example videos and screenshots with v10 results including rear view camera footage.

 ## How it works